SuperSwanz/tradein/README.md

-# vertx-social
+# tradein
 Sample vertx web application to showcase the usage of [vertx-boot](https://github.com/greyseal/vertx-boot) library.
+This application shows the trading data from [BSE](https://www.bseindia.com/).
+This is just for demo purpose.

 ## Getting Started